smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifDatabase/DataLoaderData/DataLoading.md

   [Tile maker](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/rifNodeServices/tileMaker.md):
 * Pre-process the data from flat files, process and unloaded back into flat files that can be loaded into either Postgres or SQL Server.
   Typically this is done as a normal user on any database.
 Do **not** use the schema *rif40* or  administrative accounts (*postgres* or *administrator*)
-* Load the processed data as a schema owner (e.g. *rif40*)into a target database.
+* Load the processed data as a schema owner (e.g. *rif40*)into a target database:

-Example scripts:
+  * Remove setup data, views and tables;
+  * Create table;
+  * Create views;
+  * Load CSV data into table;
+  * Check all table data has been loaded;
+  * Add indexes to table;
+  * Comment table and columns;
+  * Grant grant access on tables and views to an appropriate role;

+The following scripts are used in the examples:

 | Action                                    | Postgres                            | SQL Server                          |
 |-------------------------------------------|-------------------------------------|-------------------------------------|